Office of Grants and Sponsored Programs

 Minority Serving Institution – The College may be eligible to apply for certain grants as a “minority serving institution” but this must be verified with the Office of Institutional Research to ensure the latest data supports this type of application.

 Montgomery College, founded in 1946, is Maryland’s oldest community college.
 The College is chartered by the State of Maryland and is governed by a ten-member Board of Trustees.
-From a beginning class of just 186, the College has grown to a multi-campus institution with 22,875 credit and 24,069 non-credit students in Fall 2017.
-Montgomery College is an open-access, public education institution that offers more than 100 degree and certificate programs preparing students for the associate’s degree, transfer to four-year institutions, immediate entrance to the job market, upgraded career skills, apprenticeship opportunities, or an enriched life.
-The College is a rich source of diversity with no majority student population, with students heralding from over 150 nations.
+From a beginning class of just 186, the College has grown to a multi-campus institution with 23,916 credit and 17,445 non-credit students in Fiscal Year 2023.
+Montgomery College is an open-access, public education institution that offers approximately 150 degree and certificate programs that prepare students for the associate’s degree, transfer to four-year institutions, immediate entrance to the job market, upgraded career skills, apprenticeship opportunities, or an enriched life.
+The College is a rich source of diversity with no majority student population, with students hailing from over 160 nations.

 Patricia Maloney, PhD, Manager of Grants and Sponsored Programs